lgy112112/pyCPO/README.md

 # pyCPO
-Python Implementation of the Crested Porcupine Optimizer
+Python Implementation of the Crested Porcupine Optimizer to Opt Every Net Params